Justin Amash

 Justin A. Amash (/əˈmɑːʃ/ ə-MAHSH; born April 18, 1980) is an American lawyer and politician who served as the U.S. representative for from 2011 to 2021.
-He was the second Palestinian American and Syrian American member of Congress.
+He was the second Palestinian-American and Syrian-American member of Congress.
 (Note: Mary Rose Oakar was the first Syrian American in Congress.
 John E. Sununu was the first Palestinian American in Congress.)
 Originally a Republican, Amash became an independent in 2019.
 He joined the Libertarian Party the following year, leaving Congress in January 2021 as the only Libertarian to serve in Congress.
-Amash returned to the Republican Party in 2024.
+Amash returned to the Republican Party in 2024 to run for the senate.
+Amash promptly returned to the Libertarian Party in 2025 after his primary loss.

 Amash received national attention when he became the first Republican congressman to call for the impeachment of Donald Trump, a position he maintained after leaving the party.

 Amash formed an exploratory committee to seek the Libertarian Party presidential nomination in the 2020 election, before announcing in May of that year that he would not run for president.
 He did not seek reelection to Congress in 2020.

 Early life and education

-Justin Amash was born on April 18, 1980, in Grand Rapids, Michigan.
+Justin A. Amash was born on April 18, 1980, in Grand Rapids, Michigan.
 He is the second of three sons born to Arab Christian parents who had immigrated to the United States.
-His father, Attallah Amash, is a Palestinian Christian whose family lived in Ramla until they were forcibly expelled by Israeli soldiers during the 1948 Arab–Israeli War.
+His father, Attallah Amash, is a Palestinian Christian whose family lived in Ramla until they were forcibly expelled by Israeli soldiers during the Nakba.
 Attallah and his family immigrated to the United States in 1956 when he was 16 through the sponsorship of an American pastor in Muskegon, Michigan.
 Amash's mother, Mimi, is a Syrian Christian who met his father through family friends in Damascus, Syria, and the two married in 1974.

 Amash grew up in Kentwood, Michigan.
 He first attended Kelloggsville Christian School in Kentwood, then Grand Rapids Christian High School, from which he graduated in 1998 as class valedictorian.
 He then attended the University of Michigan, graduating in 2002 with a Bachelor of Arts degree in economics with high honors.
 Amash then attended the University of Michigan Law School, graduating with a Juris Doctor in 2005.
 He was influenced by Richard Primus's Constitutional Law class: “I really gained an appreciation for constitutional interpretation, for the ideals this country was founded on.
 His class made me an ardent defender of the Constitution and made me more excited about getting into politics someday.”